-2. Give plenty of face time.
+2. Give your middle school students plenty of face time.

 Talk to him about what he is doing, his friends, what he is reading about, what he likes, dislikes, what you are learning about, what God is teaching you, what you’re interested in, what you are doing at work, what you are reading…etc. Solidify those relationships.

-3. Show how to find the answers.
+3. Start showing your middle schooler how to find the answers herself.

-Encourage personal devotions as well as family devotions.
-Discuss how to evaluate resources by asking: is this verified by other things I am reading?
-Is this author knowledgeable, experienced, and/or credentialed in the field he or she is writing about?
+Academically, discuss with your middle schooler the need to evaluate resources by asking: is this verified by other things I am reading?
+Does this author have prior knowledge, experience, and/or credentials in the field he or she is writing about?

 4. Read like crazy.

-5. Help make connections.
+5. Help your student make connections.

-And the light bulb goes on—they suddenly have an appreciation for how long the Roman Empire lasted now that they can compare that information with what they already know about the U.S.
+And the light bulb goes on—your kids suddenly have an appreciation for how long the Roman Empire lasted now that they can compare that information with what they already know about the U.S.

-6. Learning = writing.
+6. Learning = Writing

-7. Teach them how to take notes.
+7. Prepare your middle school students for high school by teaching them how to take notes.

-Listening while writing is a complicated, acquired skill that takes LOTS of practice (and is still difficult for some with fine-motor issues).
-Practice taking notes from sermons, oral instructions, the TV news, books, and from non-fiction movies/videos.
+Have your students start practicing taking notes from sermons, oral instructions, the TV news, books, and from non-fiction movies/videos.
 (These are good to start with because you can pause easily!)

 Keyboarding is another acquired skill that pays great dividends, especially for many reluctant writers.
 Learning how to use a basic word processing program now will save time and effort later.

-11. Move them beyond themselves.
+11. Move your middle school students to think beyond themselves.

 Middle schoolers can be very self-centered without much effort.
 Make sure they’re involved in serving others through ministry, family needs and even working with siblings.
 You don’t want to wait until high school to instill this value!

-12. Encourage, encourage, encourage.
+12. Encourage, encourage, encourage

 Praying for you,

-*The first article of the series: Preparing Your Middleschoolers for High School – Part 1 – What Are His Goals….Really?
+*The first article of the series: Preparing Your Middle schoolers for High School – Part 1 – What Are His Goals….Really?

-The second article of the series: Preparing Your Middleschoolers for High School – Part 2 – Taking Advantage of the Intellectual Growth Curve
+The second article of the series: Preparing Your Middle schoolers for High School – Part 2 – Taking Advantage of the Intellectual Growth Curve